Libby Schaaf: Oakland City Council

 In 2010, Schaaf was elected to represent her home district, District 4, on the Oakland City Council.

 During her tenure on the city council, Schaaf fought to raise the minimum wage, voicing her support for Measure FF, also known as Lift Up Oakland, a $12.25 minimum wage ballot initiative which passed in a landslide on November 4, 2014.
 Schaaf also strove to increase government transparency and efficiency, build a safer city, and strengthen Oakland neighborhoods in her time on city council.
 She worked extensively on Oakland Police Department reform, hiring more civilian staff and pushing through a plan to coordinate the Oakland Police Department with the Alameda County Sheriff's Department, to increase the number of officers patrolling Oakland.

 Mayor of Oakland

 In the race for Oakland mayor, Schaaf was endorsed by Governor of California Jerry Brown and US Senator Barbara Boxer.
+Schaaf triumphed over incumbent mayor Jean Quan and several other candidates in November 2014.

 Department of Transportation

 In June 2015, Mayor Schaaf announced the formation of Oakland's first Department of Transportation.
 The Department of Transportation assumed some responsibilities formerly held by Oakland Public Works, such as road design, resurfacing and maintenance.
 In her announcement, Mayor Schaaf said that the focus will be on, "sustainable strategies that can bring needed change quickly to city streets."

 The Department of Transportation consists of 300 employees, previously working in the Department of Public Works and Oakland Police Department's Parking Enforcement operations.

 Funding for the Department of Transportation came from many public resources, including Measure BB, a sales tax approved in November 2014 to fund transportation projects in Alameda County.
 Schaaf hired Matt Nichols as her Policy Director for Transportation and Infrastructure in March 2015.
 Jeff Tumlin was named Interim Director of the department in June 2016.